ROCAMADOUR DORDOGNE VALLEY

 La Dordogne est un spot incontournable du canoë dans le sud de la France.
 Suivez Cathy, notre experte Tourisme Lot : elle vous donne ses bons plans pour une expérience canoë magique entre Gluges et Pinsac (soit 19 km de bonheur !).

-House of character in the center of the village of Martel.
-17th and 19th century architecture.
-Parquet floors, French...
+House full of character in the centre of the village of Martel.
+17th and 19th C. architecture.
+Parquet floors, French-...

 LE BOUT DU ROC